CONTACT US →

 These nozzles produce optimum droplet size distribution and wetting of the compressor inlet to provide effective cleaning of the compressor blades while eliminating potential blade surface erosion.

-We use Computational Fluid Dynamics and 3D modelling techniques, together with field testing to continually develop and improve our system efficiency.
+We use Computational Fluid Dynamics and 3D modeling techniques, together with field testing to continually develop and improve our system efficiency.
 Our wash delivery systems are designed for ease of use and minimum maintenance whilst providing control of fluid delivery to the on-line and off-line nozzles.

 The short answer is likely to be yes.
 In most cases, Rochem equipment can be retrofitted to gas turbine compressors.